Gigantic Adults, Tiny Babies

 - One Old Master Q (a Chinese comic) strip had Master Q feeding a tiny little "fish" in a fishbowl.
 The next panel has the "fish" being kept in a bathtub and being fed actual fish.
 Master Q is later seen running home with more food only to see a whale burst out of his house.

 - A credit card ad depicts a family buying things for an extremely large Newfoundland dog.
 In a scene of their very first dog-related purchase (the dog itself), the young Newfie puppy is barely the size of a cat.
+The man realizes that his new dog is going to be trouble when he sees the dog's huge mother.

 - The baby form of Godzilla Jr. from the Heisei era as introduced in Godzilla vs. Mechagodzilla II.
 The scientists were able to move its egg between the rooms of their lab and fit the hatched Jr. into the elevator.
 The infant's size difference with Godzilla himself is made clear near the end when they are seen together.
 By the time of Godzilla vs. Space Godzilla, however, he has grown to half Godzilla's height.